tonywaiweb/tinymce-docs/plugins/paste.md

 ### `paste_retain_style_properties`

-This option allows you to specify which styles you want to retain when pasting contents from MS Word and similar Office suite products.
+This option allows you to specify which styles you want to retain when pasting contents from Microsoft Word and similar products.
 This option can be set to a space-separated list of CSS style names, or `"all"` if you want all styles to be retained.

 **Type:** `String`